 Use this when you want to include anyone who’s been to a page that includes the text you enter.

-🧠 Good for: catching all variations of a page type (think blog posts, pricing updates, etc.)
+🧠 Good for: catching all variations of a page type (think pricing updates, blog posts, newsletters, etc.)

 has visited (exactly)